chriswayg/packer-proxmox-templates/alpine-3-amd64-proxmox/README.md

 #### TODO
 - use `ansible-initial-server` instead of bash scripts to configure the server
+- waits on meta-data for 120 seconds - set cloud-init not to look for metadata
+- fix serial console

 ### License and Credits
 - Apache 2.0 Copyright 2019 Christian Wagner